A Guide to Fun Affordable Lenses for the Nikon D3200

 Amazon eBay KEH

-The Nikon 85mm f/1.8G is one of the best Nikon lenses for professional photographers.
-It is a fast lens that delivers excellent images and pleasing bokeh.
+The Nikon 85mm f/1.8G is one of the best Nikon portrait lenses every produced.
+It is a fast lens that delivers excellent images and pleasing bokeh due to the wide aperture.

 The 85mm 1.8G is a full frame lens.
 You’ll notice two differences when comparing it against a DX lens.